This article describes how to record and save an activity.

-Navigate to the record screen by tapping the circle record icon located in the middle of the dashboard.
-Strava will default to recording the activity type corresponding to your preference saved to your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon near the top-left of the screen.
+Click the plus sign icon in the lower right-hand corner to reveal the option to record an activity.
+Strava will default to recording the activity type corresponding to your preference saved to your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon.

 To begin recording, simply tap the large Record icon (the play button) near the bottom of the screen.
 From there, the app will begin recording, and the timer will begin counting up.

 While at the Map display, you can move the map and zoom in/out as you are used to - and if you're recording a run you'll see mile/kilometer markers along your path.
 Tap the location icon to focus back on your position then restart the recording or resume movement to return to the record screen.